tomasfabian/Joker/README.md

 Please use data streaming and process it with the help of reactive programming and event driven paradigms.

 ## See:
-https://github.com/christiandelbianco/monitor-table-change-with-sqltabledependency

-Following package is based on christiandelbianco's SqlTableDependency.
+Following package is based on christiandelbianco's SqlTableDependency: https://github.com/christiandelbianco/monitor-table-change-with-sqltabledependency

 SqlTableDependency.Extension.SqlTableDependencyProvider provides periodic reconnections in case of any error, like lost connection etc.